ropensci/GSODR/paper/paper.md

 missing days.
 Stations files with too many missing observations are omitted from the final output to help ensure data quality.
-All units are converted from the United States Customary System (USCS) to the International System of Units (SI), e.g., inches to millimeters and Fahrenheit to Celsius.
-Wind speed is also converted from knots to meters per second.
+All units are converted from the United States Customary System (USCS) to the International System of Units (SI), e.g., inches to millimetres and Fahrenheit to Celsius.
+Wind speed is also converted from knots to metres per second.
 Additional useful values, actual vapour pressure, saturated water vapour pressure, and relative humidity are calculated and included in the final output.
 Station data are merged with weather data for the final file which includes the following fields: